merlieon/pawtree/README.md

 # pawtree 🐾
 An LLM-powered pedigree application — an advisor for choosing your next pet, a breed guide to find what suits you, and a breeding advisor that compares individuals to see if they match.

+## Features
+- Individual registry with REST API — add and look up dogs/cats by registration number, with full validation

 ## Features (planned)
 - Search for individuals and see their pedigree
 - Get info and links to other places for every individual in the pedigree